3 ways to finance your new boiler

 We can help you get a boiler finance quote really easily.
 Depending on your circumstances, there are several options available to help you benefit from a boiler replacement.

 Let’s take a look at three of the most common methods of paying for a new boiler.

 1. Pay for it upfront

-Got some spare cash?
-Whether you raid your savings or offload the cost onto a personal credit card (be aware though, charges will apply if you don’t pay it off!) finding the money to pay for your new boiler upfront may be easier said than done.
+You may choose to raid your savings or offload the cost onto a personal credit card but, as we’re sure you’re aware, charges will apply if you don’t pay it off!

-Boiler Guide’s Gas Safe Registered heating engineers can provide you with free quotes for a new boiler.
-Once you’ve entered your details, we’ll arrange for up to three engineers to contact you to arrange a suitable time to provide you with a quote.
+We can provide you with free quotes for a new boiler from Boiler Guide’s heating engineers, all of whom are Gas Safe registered.
+Once you’ve entered your details, we’ll arrange for up to 3 engineers to contact you to arrange a suitable time to provide you with a quote.
 You then compare quotes and choose the one which suits you best.

 2. Finance deals

-If you don’t have the financial means to purchase a boiler replacement upfront, there’s always finance.
-After all, when it comes to expensive purchases, for many people buying something on finance isn’t just an option, it’s often the only option, particularly when money is very tight.
+If you don’t have the financial means to purchase a boiler replacement upfront, there’s always the option of purchasing a boiler on finance.
+This is also known as paying for a boiler by installments so you can spread the cost over a period of time to suit your budget.
+After all, when it comes to expensive purchases, for many people buying something on finance isn’t just an option; it’s the only option, particularly when money is very tight.

 Get it on finance